spectrocloud/tutorials/README.md

 ## Docker

-All the tutorials are available in a Docker that you can use to get started with the tutorials easily.
+All the tutorials are available in a Docker image that you can use to get started with the tutorials.
-Review the [Docker steps](./docs/docker.md) to get started with the docker image.
+Review the [Docker steps](./docs/docker.md) to get started with the Docker image.

+## Image Verification

+We sign our images through [Cosign](https://docs.sigstore.dev/signing/quickstart/).
+Review the [Image Verification](./docs/image-verification.md) page to learn more.

 # Contribution